Skip to content

 This trip is best for people who are patient and can enjoy their surroundings – beyond the spirit bear.
 It is my opinion that this is not a difficult thing to do in the Great Bear Rainforest as there are no shortage of natural wonders.

 If you’ve ever dreamed of seeing a spirit bear with your own eyes, I am confident that this trip is the best way to make that happen.
-Our trips are typically the highlight of of the year for most of our guests.
+Our trips are typically the highlight of the year for most of our guests.

 “My husband and I have traveled widely throughout all seven continents, and Tim’s Spirit Bear trip was unquestionably one of the best travel experiences we’ve ever had.
 The Great Bear Rainforest is a very special place, and being there changes you.
 The guiding team of Tim and Marven just couldn’t be better.
 We want to do it again!”